-The Add-on Domain function in cPanel allows you to host additional domains on your Green Geeks account, and each add-on domain will appear to be separate web site to your visitors.
+The Addon Domain function in cPanel allows you to host additional domains on your GreenGeeks account.
+Each Addon domain appears as a separate web site to your visitors.

-IMPORTANT: When setting up an add-on domain, you must be able to change the DNS settings for that domain to Green Geeks’ DNS servers; see your Login Information email for the names of the DNS servers to use.
+When setting up an Addon domain, you must be able to change the name server settings for that domain to use GreenGeeks’ name servers.

-To set up an add-on domain:
+To set up an Addon domain

-- Click the “Add Domain!” button
+- Click the “Add Domain” button.

 Once the Addon domain name has been added, you can FTP to the “Document Root” folder (shown above) and upload your web site files.
 Alternately you can use the cPanel File Manager to upload files.